NREL/HPC/docs/Documentation/Applications/chemicalKinetics.md

 Include known problems and workarounds here, if applicable -->

-Footnotes:
+## Footnotes

-*1 Not clear from the documentation but ‘gpu’ exists in the code in several places.
+* 1 Not clear from the documentation but ‘gpu’ exists in the code in several places.
 No actual GPU users amongst those surveyed at the NREL.

-*2 Also possible through Chemkin II, which was a free Fortran library, not available online anymore.
+* 2 Also possible through Chemkin II, which was a free Fortran library, not available online anymore.

-*3 The Ansys Fluent CFD solver uses GPU, the Chemkin Pro module does not.
+* 3 The Ansys Fluent CFD solver uses GPU, the Chemkin Pro module does not.

-*4 Features unclear due to very poor documentation.
+* 4 Features unclear due to very poor documentation.
 Estimate based on reading parts of the code and NREL user comments.

-*5 Very vague estimate from documentation and NREL user comments.
+* 5 Very vague estimate from documentation and NREL user comments.
 Benchmarking not performed.

-*6 Python scripts exist which gather parameters to execute C++ executables, no actual Python / Cython API like Cantera.
+* 6 Python scripts exist which gather parameters to execute C++ executables, no actual Python / Cython API like Cantera.

-*7 Faster than Chemkin and Cantera for mechanisms involving more than 100 species, information from documentation.
+* 7 Faster than Chemkin and Cantera for mechanisms involving more than 100 species, information from documentation.

-*8 Coupling with various codes such as OpenFoam, Nek5000, JAX-Fluids etc. has been possible.
+* 8 Coupling with various codes such as OpenFoam, Nek5000, JAX-Fluids etc. has been possible.